morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-2.md

 ### Crossplane Composition vs. Helm Templates

 A Crossplane `Composition` resource defines way of composing a set of Kubernetes resources.
 It is equivalent to Helm templates which include a set of template files and each file maps to one or more Kubernetes resources.
+A Crossplane Configuration package typically includes a set of Compositions, which map to multiple charts or sub-charts in Helm.
 The difference is that Composition organizes resources in a monolithic way where all resources are defined in the same file.
-But for Helm templates, they are separate files under the same folder.
-Certainly you can combine these files together as a single file to make it very similar to a Crossplane Compsotion resource, but they do have some differences in nature.
+But for Helm templates, they are separate files in the same folder or different folders.
+Certainly you can combine these files together as a single file to make it very similar to a Crossplane Compsotion resource, but they do have some differences in nature as below:

 * Instead of templating, Crossplane renders `Composition` resource by extracting values from `CompositeResource` (XR) or `CompositeResourceClaim` (XRC) resource and patching them to specific fields on managed resources.
 This is very similar to Kustomize.
-* A Crossplane Configuration package typically includes a set of Compositions, which map to multiple charts or sub-charts in Helm.
 * At a much higher level, we usually see Crossplane Composition is used to composing modules from infrastructure, service, to application in more coarse grained way.
 On the other hand, Helm usually focuses on "composing" modules at application level in more fine grained way.
+But this does not mean you cannot compose infrastructure using Helm.
+For example, with the combined use of Crossplane Provider and Helm, you can compose infrastructure, service, and application too.

 ### CompositeResource(Claim), CompositeResourceDefinition vs. values.yaml